cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

-It is therefore recommended to limit the use of `.join` to simple arrangements where the array elements are laid out explicitly and there are no adjacent variable elements without intervening constant values, and where these constant values do not occur within the variable elements.\\
+It is therefore recommended to limit the use of `.join` to simple arrangements where the array elements are laid out explicitly and there are no adjacent variable elements without intervening constant values, and where these constant values do not occur within the text described by the variable elements.\\
 If more complex parsing functionality is required, the ABNF control operators (see {{Section 3 of -control1}}) may be useful; however, these cannot reach back into CDDL-specified elements like `.join` can do.